John Lucas II: Tennis career

 Lucas was not only a standout basketball player, but also a standout tennis player.
 An All-American in the sport while at Maryland, he won ACC number one singles championship twice in 1974 and 1976, before being named the McKelvin Award winner as the conference's top all-around athlete.
 Lucas competed in two Grand Prix tennis tournaments in 1973, another in 1979, and a challenger event in 1979.
 His best result was reaching the semi-finals of the challenger in Raleigh, North Carolina, partnering Fred McNair.
 He won one other tour match, by default in doubles in 1973 in Merion, Pennsylvania while partnering Vic Seixas.
 He lost all four of the singles first round matches which he contested, and in straight sets.
 His best singles result was a 4–6, 4–6 loss to John Austin.
 Lucas's career high ranking was 579th, in singles in December 1979.
 (Doubles computer rankings were not officially kept until the early 1980s.)

 Lucas also played World Team Tennis with the San Francisco Golden Gaters in 1976, and the New Orleans Sun Belt Nets in 1978.
 He and Renée Richards had success teaming up as the Nets' regular mixed-doubles team in 1978.
 The 6'1" Richards was delighted to have a male partner who was taller than she was.

 In 2005, Lucas was the head coach of the Houston Wranglers, which featured Steffi Graf and Mardy Fish.

 Personal life

-Lucas's elder son John Lucas III played college basketball at Oklahoma State, and has been a member of several NBA teams.
-His younger son, Jai, played college basketball at the University of Texas.
+Lucas's elder son John Lucas III played college basketball at Oklahoma State and has been a member of several NBA teams.
+His younger son, Jai, is currently head coach at the University of Miami, was previously an assistant coach at Duke University, and also played college basketball at the University of Texas.